CapgePau-Uppa/2023_TER_detectionGaz/README.md

 - Click on File > Preferences
 - In the Additional Boards Manager URLs, write the following url : ```https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json```
 - Open Boards Manager from Tools > Board > Board Manager... and install *esp32* platform.
 You can write ```esp32``` in the search bar to find it.
-- You can know select your esp32 card in Tools > Board > ESP32 Arduino.
+- You can now select your esp32 card in Tools > Board > ESP32 Arduino.
 This project has been made with ESP32-WROOM-DA Module.

 #### Step 2: MQ2 library